devlace/azure-databricks-anomaly/README.md

 # Deployment

+- Ensure you are in the root of the repository
-- To deploy the solution:
+- To deploy the solution, use one of the following commands:
-    - Using pre-built docker container: `docker run -it devlace/azdatabricksanomaly`
+    1. (*Easiest*) Using pre-built docker container: `docker run -it devlace/azdatabricksanomaly`
-    - Build and run the container locally: `make deploy_w_docker`
+    2. Build and run the container locally: `make deploy_w_docker`
-    - Deploy using local environment (see requirements below): `make deploy`
+    3. Deploy using local environment (see requirements below): `make deploy`
-- Follow the prompts for login, name of resource group, deployment location, etc.
+- Follow the prompts to login to Azure, name of resource group, deployment location, etc.
 - When prompted for a Databricks Host, enter the full name of your databricks workspace host, e.g. `https://southeastasia.azuredatabricks.net`
 - When prompted for a token, you can [generate a new token](https://docs.databricks.com/api/latest/authentication.html) in the databricks workspace.

 To view additional make commands run `make`

 ## For local deployment
-Ensure you are in the root of the repository and logged in to the Azure cli by running `az login`.

 ### Requirements